#SaveNYC is a grassroots, crowd-sourced, DIY movement

 Our mission is to bring attention to the plight of Mom and Pop, raise awareness of the issues, and encourage state and city government to implement protections for small businesses and cultural institutions across the five boroughs of New York City.

 How can we save New York?
-Here are some ideas.

 Today, more than ever, the soul of New York City is getting murdered by rising rents, suburbanization, rampant development, and a flood of chain businesses.
 Hyper-gentrification is destroying the cultural fabric of the city.
+Meanwhile, tax breaks and other incentives are given away as welfare for powerful and wealthy developers and landlords.
+There is no such thing as the “free market.”
+The city is created by policies–and policies can be changed.

 - Click here to find your local council members — call and write, tell them to pass this bill now

 3. Control the spread of chain businesses.
-Again, City Hall should follow the example of San Francisco, where the city controls “formula retail.”
+City Hall should follow the example of San Francisco, where the city controls “formula retail.”
 If Giuliani could keep adult businesses from operating near one another, then de Blasio can keep national chains from doing the same.
 A few chains are not a problem, but New York is being strangled by them.
 They drive up rents, contributing to the eviction of small businesses, as they destroy the unique character of the urban landscape, turning the city into Anywhere, USA.

 - See what San Francisco is doing here.